Gregorh98/Budget-Planner-App/README.md

 - [ ] Add logout functionality
 - [ ] Add ability to delete account
 - [ ] Add ability to edit account details

+---

+### Misc ideas

+- Save user input on form submission failure
+- Tooltips to help with what entries represent